-We have reorganized our COVID-19 guidance in an effort to provide more clarity.
 For employer-related financial issues such as new sick leave rules, business financial support programs, and related topics, visit our COVID-19 Employer Guidance page.

 As medical professionals, veterinary practices can model appropriate and necessary behavior to clients, staff, and the general public during this public health crisis.

 Oregon Health Authority Recommendations for Veterinary Facilities During COVID-19

 The Oregon Health Authority has issued guidance for veterinary facilities to help safeguard veterinary staff health.
 In addition to medical advice or direction from the patient's healthcare provider and/or public health department, if you have specific questions about how a possible COVID-19 exposure or a confirmed case within your team or a team member's household could affect your practice, we encourage you to reach out to Dr. DeBess, State Public Health Veterinarian.